serverlessinc/containers/README.md

 - Ensure Docker daemon is running for local development
 - Check AWS credentials are properly configured using `aws sts get-caller-identity`
 - View detailed logs with `serverless dev --debug` or `serverless deploy --debug`

+### Documentation

+Check out the [Documentation](https://serverless.com/containers/docs) for information on getting started, development, deployment, and more.